Skip to main content

 Location: Davidson, NC

 Davidson’s Honor Code is at the foundation of everything from the classroom to campus life, and is one reason the school is among the best colleges in the South.
-The Honor Code dates back to the school’s founding in 1837 and every Davidson student agrees in writing to abide by it; in turn, there is a deep trust between students, staff, and faculty.
-Take-home and self-proctored tests are prevalent, as are efforts to reunite found belongings to the students who have lost them.
+There is a deep trust between students, staff, and faculty.
+The school also places a large emphasis on giving back to the community, with students completing over 70,000 community service hours per year.

 Learn more about Davidson College and what it takes to get accepted.